Mathemodica/ModelicaPowerSystemBook/README.md

 To be delivered by Email.

+**Privacy notice** Private data including email addresses and amount of payment shall not be disclosed.

 #### Remark

 * Consider re-purchasing from time to time due to regular or occoasional contents update